 Three half-semester courses of Physical Education are required for graduation.
-These courses carry no academic credit and are graded on a pass-withdraw basis.
+All courses satisfy the physical education and F12 degree requirements.
+They carry no academic credit and are graded on a pass-withdraw basis.

 Physical Education courses for which proper registration is not made will not be credited to a student's record retroactively.
 It is the student's responsibility to be sure that he or she is properly registered for the course during the semester in which it is taken.